RafaelGB/obsidian-db-folder/docs/docs/features/Viewing data.md

 ## Database Markdown

-You can view the database markdown note by using the command `open as markdown` in obsidian menu or in the header menu.
+You can view the database markdown note by using the command `open as markdown` in obsidian menu or in the database menu.

 ## Embedding Database